Amazon sold tens of millions of Echo devices in 2018

 Amazon says that it sold tens of millions of Echo devices this year.
-While Amazon doesn't give an exact number of devices sold, it shows other ways in which Alexa is booming.
+While Amazon doesn't give an exact sales number, it shows other ways in which Alexa is booming.

 According to Amazon, the number of people who use Alexa every day doubled in 2018.
-The number of people who own more than one Echo device has doubled as well.
-The number of things Alexa can do for you has also increased.
-Developers have added more than 70,000 skills for Alexa.
+The number of people who own more than one Echo device has doubled too.
+The number of things Alexa can do for you has also skyrocketed -- developers have made more than 70,000 skills for Alexa.

-Alexa is also showing up in more places.
-There are now more than Alexa-compatible 28,000 smart home devices from 4,500 different brands.
-Alexa has learned several new languages and has new native experiences in Australia, New Zealand, France, Italy, Spain and Mexico.
+Alexa is showing up in more places.
+There are now more than 28,000 Alexa-compatible smart home devices from 4,500 different brands.
+Alexa learned several new languages this year, and has new native experiences in Australia, New Zealand, France, Italy, Spain and Mexico.

 As more people buy Echo devices and more partners hop on board, the number of things you can do with Alexa grows.
 So that Echo smart speaker you bought years ago will continue to feel fresh.